EL-PFDD Meeting: Maternal Alloimmunization & HDFN Learn More

 Established by the U.S. Food and Drug Administration (FDA), the Patient-Focused Drug Development (PFDD) initiative aims to ensure the concerns, needs, and priorities of people living with serious medical conditions—Maternal Alloimmunization and HDFN—are understood by FDA, product developers, clinicians, and academic researchers and used to guide the development and evaluation of new therapies.

-This meeting is for families who have experienced maternal alloimmunization or hemolytic disease of the fetus and newborn (HDFN), including patients, parents, caregivers, and loved ones.
-By attending, you will hear first-hand stories from other families and have the opportunity to share your own experience.
+The meeting brought together families affected by maternal alloimmunization and hemolytic disease of the fetus and newborn (HDFN), including patients, parents, caregivers, and loved ones.
+Attendees heard firsthand stories from other families and had opportunities to share their own experiences.

-These patient perspectives will be heard by the people shaping future research and care.
+These patient perspectives were heard by people working to shape future research, treatments, and standards of care.

-This meeting is designed for anyone with lived experience of maternal alloimmunization or HDFN.
+The meeting was designed for anyone with lived experience of maternal alloimmunization or HDFN.

 Parents of babies affected by HDFN

-Families who have experienced fetal loss or complications
+Families who experienced fetal loss or other complications

 Caregivers and loved ones who supported someone through this diagnosis